ROUND 1 APPLICATIONS CLOSE

 Zoe Nicholson – U12 Girls Hockey State Championships – $200 Grant

-Help us help the community: When you become a new Magpies member, on your behalf we donate $2 from every membership to a community based organisation of your choice: CQ Rescue, Grapevine Group, Ronald McDonald Family Room Mackay or Kidney Support Network.
+Help us help the community: When you become a new Magpies member, on your behalf we donate $2 from every membership to a community based organisation of your choice: CQ Rescue, Grapevine Group, Mackay Pet Rescue or Kidney Support Network.

 Every time you visit our club it helps us, help the community.
 Join or renew your Magpies membership now.